Skip to Main Content

 • The average cost of getting a trained service dog in the U.S. is between $10,000 and $30,000, with high-skilled service dogs costing as much as $50,000.

-• Service dog trainers charge an average of $150 to $250 per hour of training, however, the total cost of training the dog will depend on the specific skill set they’ll be learning.
+• Trainers charge an average of $150 to $250 per hour.
+However, the total cost will depend on the specific tasks the animal is trained to complete.

 • It takes between six months to a year (over 120 hours) to properly train a service dog.